Flooring Providers

 State licensing requirements for flooring contractors vary significantly.
 Florida requires flooring contractors to hold a specialty license under the Florida Department of Business and Professional Regulation.
 California requires a C-15 (Flooring and Floor Covering) classification issued by the Contractors State License Board.
 In contrast, states such as Colorado and Vermont impose no statewide flooring-specific contractor license, leaving qualification enforcement to local jurisdictions or industry certifications such as those issued by the National Wood Flooring Association (NWFA) or the Flooring Contractors Association (FCICA).

-This regulatory patchwork is reflected in how listings are tagged: entries in states with mandatory licensing carry a license number field; entries in unlicensed states carry a certification or trade membership field instead.
+This regulatory patchwork is reflected in how providers are tagged: entries in states with mandatory licensing carry a license number field; entries in unlicensed states carry a certification or trade membership field instead.
 Readers comparing contractors across state lines should account for this structural difference when evaluating credential fields.

 How to read an entry

-Listing entries follow a fixed display schema.
+Provider entries follow a fixed display schema.
 The header block presents the business name, primary service category, and jurisdiction.
 Below the header, a credential block displays license numbers, insurance confirmation, and any relevant certifications.
 A service detail block identifies material specializations and project scope (residential, commercial, or industrial).

-Two entry types appear in the directory:
+Two entry types appear in the network:

 The distinction matters for procurement decisions.
 A standard entry has undergone credential field verification against the issuing agency's public license database.
 A basic entry reflects self-reported data that has not been cross-referenced.
-The entry type is labeled in the top-right corner of each listing card.
+The entry type is labeled in the top-right corner of each provider card.

 Flooring work touching fire-rated floor-ceiling assemblies, accessible routes, or historic preservation designations introduces regulatory layers beyond trade licensing.
 These include compliance with NFPA 101 Life Safety Code occupancy requirements and, in federally assisted housing, HUD flooring material standards under 24 CFR Part 35 for lead-containing surface treatments.

-What listings include and exclude
+What providers include and exclude

 Included: